Year A, B, C

 Bonding with Jesus means loving whom God loves, the way God loves.
 May it be so.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 29-42.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 29-42; and the writings of Amy-Jill Levine, et. al. See link below.

 John 1:1-18 (NRSV)